 His global IRL streams demonstrated adaptability.
 Speed stepped out of his comfort zone (his bedroom in Ohio) and learned to navigate different cultures, languages, and real-world fan engagement.

-These world tours broadened his horizons—he's not just a loudmouth gamer anymore but an adventurous showman who can entertain in any environment.
+These world tours broadened his horizons, he's not just a loudmouth gamer anymore but an adventurous showman who can entertain in any environment.

 Even more impressive are his major collaborations with established institutions.
 The NFL itself partnered with Speed in early 2025, with Commissioner Roger Goodell inviting him to captain a flag-football team at a Super Bowl event.
+CBS Sports featured him on Champions League coverage.
+WWE gave him a Royal Rumble spot.

 Imagine that: an NFL commissioner courting an internet teen once known for setting fireworks off indoors.
 That level of mainstream acceptance would have been unthinkable two years ago.

 On the personal front, Speed has shown small but meaningful signs of maturity.
-After his health scare in 2023 (a severe eye infection), he occasionally acknowledged needing rest or taking care of himself—something the old Speed would never admit.
+After his health scare in 2023 (a severe eye infection), he occasionally acknowledged needing rest or taking care of himself, something the old Speed would never admit.

 He's even shown some content moderation improvements.
 After the "IShowMeat" incident, he became much more careful about explicit content on stream and sometimes even censors vulgar words in his YouTube highlights by choice.